Being a yoga teacher today is totally different than just a few years ago.

 2. Define Your Target Audience

 Who is your audience?
 A busy mom who’s looking for quick 10 min morning routines is very different from someone looking for therapeutic 60-minute yin yoga classes or someone who wants guided meditations.
+Define your niche and then include that in your yoga teacher bio.
 Remember, you are cultivating an audience, so you want to create their dream content, set clear expectations, and then live up to those expectations.

 Why is this important?